 The Elk River Trailhead (north end) is open all year.
 Parking is available at the trailhead parking lot.
-The Headwaters Education Center, located approximately 0.5 miles from the Elk River Trailhead, is open for special events and on sundays from June through August.
+The Headwaters Education Center, open for special events and sundays from June through August, is located approximately 0.5 miles from the Elk River Trailhead.
+Simply park at the trailhead and hike, bike, or stroll the short distance to the Education Center.

 How to get there: To access the north end of Headwaters along the Elk River, take the Elk River Road exit off Highway 101, at the south end of Eureka.
 Turn right onto Elk River Road and drive approximately six miles to the Elk River Trailhead parking area.